Array (data type)

 Depending on the language, array types may overlap (or be identified with) other data types that describe aggregates of values, such as lists and strings.
 Array types are often implemented by array data structures, but sometimes by other means, such as hash tables, linked lists, or search trees.

 History

 Heinz Rutishauser's programming language Superplan (1949–1951) included multi-dimensional arrays.
-Rutishauser however although describing how a compiler for his language should be built, did not implement one.
+However, although Rutishauser described how a compiler for his language should be built, did not implement one.

 Assembly languages and low-level languages like BCPL generally have no syntactic support for arrays.

 Because of the importance of array structures for efficient computation, the earliest high-level programming languages, including FORTRAN (1957), COBOL (1960), and Algol 60 (1960), provided support for multi-dimensional arrays.